joshjung/ringa-app-template/Readme.md

 # Build Production

+Build an uglified fully packaged production build that is ready to go:

 `npm run prod`

+# Test Production Build

+To test the uglified production build (to make sure the uglified code does not break), run:

+`npm run prod:test`

+# Analyze Production Build

+If you want to analyze the uglified size of your final production build, you can run:

+`npm run prod:analyze`

 **Note that building production build minifies the Javascript.
 Ringa JS needs to have its mangle whitelist updated or else your production build will break.**